 Neighbor to Neighbor Bill Pay Assistance - Indiana

-Indiana Michigan Power partners with Dollar Energy Fund to help Indiana families pay their electric bills.
-Grants apply directly to an account that prevents disconnection of or restores electric service.
-Winter Cooling Assistance is available from November 1st through May 15th.
-Summer Cooling Assistance is available from July 1st through August 31st.
+Indiana Michigan Power partners with Dollar Energy Fund to help Indiana families pay their energy bills.
+Grants help prevent disconnection or restores service.
+Winter heating assistance is available Nov.
+1 - May 15.
+Summer cooling assistance is available July 1 - Aug.
+31.

 Emergency Rental Assistance Program (IERA) - Indiana